SpikeInterface/spikeinterface/doc/how_to/inter_session_alignment.rst

 Now, we are ready to perform inter-session alignment.
-There are many options associated with this method—the simplest way to edit these is to fetch the default options using the getter function as below:
+There are many options associated with this method—the simplest way to edit these is to fetch the default options with the getter function and make select changes as required:

 .. code:: python